RamzeyG/Network-Automation/README.txt

  by including a "#" as the first character in the line.

   EX: "10.10.210.125 myusername mypassword"

- As of now, DO NOT leave blank lines in the file.
-Those will be supported in a future update.

 Next, We need to configure the commands you want to run on the device(s).
 To do this, we have multiple options: